MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 ## Control access to BitLocker encrypted removable media (Preview)

+You use BitLocker to control access to removable media.

 ### BitLocker support for removable media

 Windows provides the ability to deny write to all removable media or deny write access unless a device is BitLocker encrypted.
 For more information, see [Configure BitLocker - Windows Security](/windows/security/operating-system-security/data-protection/bitlocker/configure).